Resources

 Textfugu – Online Japanese textbook made for beginners and self-learners of Japanese.

-Heisig’s Remembering the Kanji – Excellent method for learning kanji if rote drills don’t do it for you.
+Heisig’s Remembering the Kanji – Excellent method for learning kanji.
+(Amazon UK) (Amazon JP)

 J501 – This book got me over the hurdle of intermediate Japanese.
-(Best used in a classroom).
+(Amazon UK) (Amazon JP)

 Grammar